ta-data-lis/lab-mysql-first-queries/lab1text.md

 9. Now compare the data from questions 5 and 6.
 What do you see?

 The data collected in questions 5 and 6 suggests that the most rated apps are not always the best rated apps (in this case, all of them apparently).

+11. Do people care about the price?

+The data presented on the tables summoned in exercise 11 suggest that the price can, in fact, be a crucial factor for the apps!
+We can see that the average price of the most and best rated apps is very accessible (not more than 1€)